What is IP and IP Assignment?

 What IP Should I Own In My Business?

-Some things to look out for are:
+Some things to check include:

 • Logo Design